Import-Python/vei-api/README.md

 ---
 # Usage
-Realname of the user would be accessed by:
+To get the users real name with their credentials you would want to use:
 ```php
 require_once __DIR__ . '/veiAPI.php'; //Require the lib, the path may differ
 vei = new VEI(); //Initilize the VEI API
 $vei->setCredentials('USERNAME', 'PASSWORD'); //Set users credentials.
 $name = $vei->getRealname(); //Get the user realname and store it.
 ```
-Also below is the purchase data from the XLSX file they allow for download.
+Also below is the purchase data from the XLSX file from the **storemanager** thats for download:
-* The first parameter, **URL_ID** its usually found with the storemanager:
+* The first parameter, **URL_ID** its usually found within the storemanager:
   **portal.veinternational.org/storemanager/[URL_ID]/.../**
 * The other two are dates, **START_DATE** & **END_DATE**, which need to have the format of date like: *MM/DD/YEAR* or for example **03/09/2016** to **11/13/2016**